 Access via the South West Coast Path

 Worbarrow Bay can also be accessed via the South West Coast Path, which runs through the Lulworth Ranges.

 All Range walks have been made safe for visitors, however it is important to stick to the way-marked paths.

 These are marked by yellow waymarkers, and pathways are enclosed within fences, which walkers must stay inside.

 Other ‘secret’ beaches in Purbeck

-- Chapman’s Pool – The hidden gem of Chapman’s Pool offers a more rugged beach experience and can only be accessed via a decent walk and descent down some steps – park in the village of Worth Matravers and choose a dry day for ease
+- Chapman’s Pool – The hidden gem of Chapman’s Pool offers a more rugged beach experience and can only be accessed via a decent walk and descent down some steep steps – park in the village of Worth Matravers and choose a dry day for ease

 - Peveril Point – Despite being very close to town and all the amenities of Swanage, Peveril Point can be a relatively quiet place to wile away an hour.
 A rocky promontory to the southern-most end of Swanage Bay, the short walk out to Peveril Point give a fresh perspective on the bay and town

 - Durlston Bay – Accessible via a scramble across rocks from Peveril Point or via steps and a path through a steep bit of woodland off Belle Vue Road, this generally secluded bay is suitable for sitting and admiring the view.
 Dogs may struggle underfoot with the rocks and sea swimming isn’t advised here